Is Russia Preparing for War with the West -- World War III?

 Anyone else think they know who he's referring to in that segment?
 Putin also went on to say that any attempt to establish a unipolar world would fail and that, "nothing of this kind has ever occurred in our planet's history, and I don't think it will ever happen."

-He recently accused the U.S. of harbouring an "erotic" desire to invade Russia and steal its natural resources.
+He recently accused the U.S. of harboring an "erotic" desire to invade Russia and steal its natural resources.

 Remember when we indicated that Russia might not have been targeting the U.S. with his comments on dividing their natural wealth?
 Well, forget it.